Uraxii/naous/source-art/writing/tutorial.md

 >   - (Optional) **Projectile attack**: At medium-long distance, will violently shift in place to fire a projectile.
 Can be dodged with basic movement or a utility Echo.
 >     - Maybe something simple like a large sphere that floats at chest height for a limited distance?
 Or a ground-level wave in an arc shape?

-Naous flows strong like adrenaline as mask and Echoes resonate.
+Naous flows like heavy adrenaline as mask and Echoes resonate.
 Entranced by definition, a new Echo rises from the dust to join our arsenal.

 > Inventory/Gear screen opens.
 A new Echo is gained, but can't be equipped due to our current Draw limit.
 >
 > Message appears: "Echoes cost 'Draw' in order to equip.
-You can't equip this Echo right now, so you'll need to unequip one if you want to use it as well.
+You can't equip this Echo right now, so you'll need to unequip one if you want to use it.
 Choose carefully!"
 >
 > - Any Echoes not equipped will remain in the player inventory.

 ### Scene 2.3 - Horde

 The defeat of the Stilled seems to have reminded its allies that they can also break through the rubble blocking the plaza pathways.
-They begin to trickle in as a stampede-like sound seems to overtake the ruins.
+They begin to trickle in as a stampede-like sound overtakes the ruins.

 The first ones are weak.
 The next wave is tougher.
 Soon survival seems unlikely.
 The apparent need of a new plan becomes urgent as the horde comfortably outnumbers us.